 3. An old lady was sent to hospital.
-When it was time to discharge, the nurse (my mom was the nurse) could not contact the family.
+When it was time to discharge, my mom could not contact the family.
 After some effort, she was finally given an address.
 She arranged for an ambulance to send the lady home.

 The address provided was a funeral parlor!

 The caretaker of the parlor came out, shocked and said ‘we only accept dead bodies, not people who are still alive!’.
 The lady was brought back to hospital by the irritated ambulance driver.
 She also passed away not long later.